The Andrews Sisters: Comeback

 The two sisters did reunite, albeit briefly, on October 1, 1987, when they received a star on Hollywood's Walk of Fame, even singing a few bars of "Beer Barrel Polka" for the Entertainment Tonight cameras.
 The 1987 Whittier Narrows earthquake had shaken the area that morning and the ceremony was nearly cancelled, which caused Patty to joke, "Some people said that earthquake this morning was LaVerne because she couldn't be here, but really it was just Maxene and me on the telephone."
-Besides this, and a few brief private encounters, they remained somewhat estranged for their remaining years, with Maxene dying in 1995.
+Besides this, and a few brief private encounters, they remained somewhat estranged for their remaining years.

 Shortly after her Off-Broadway debut in New York City in a show called Swingtime Canteen, Maxene suffered another heart attack and died at Cape Cod Hospital on October 21, 1995, making Patty the last surviving Andrews Sister.
 Not long before she died, Maxene told music historian William Ruhlmann:I have nothing to regret.
 We got on the carousel and we each got the ring and I was satisfied with that.
 There's nothing I would do to change things if I could...Yes, I would.
 I wish I had the ability and the power to bridge the gap between my relationship with my sister, Patty.Upon hearing the news of her sister's death, Patty became distraught.
 Several days later, Patty's husband, Wally, fell down a flight of stairs and broke both of his wrists.
 As a result, Patty did not attend either the California or New York memorial services for Maxene.
 Bob Hope said of Maxene's death, "She was more than part of The Andrews Sisters, much more than a singer.
 She was a warm and wonderful lady who shared her talent and wisdom with others."